Marketing

 • Get an Amazon gift card if they leave a review on your website– how much?
 Who sends it?

-A great way to save time in the future and make your job much more efficient is to create an event marketing strategy template.
-This allows you to have easy access to the basic steps you need to follow for planning an event.
-You can write one for live, hybrid, or virtual events.
+A great way to save time in the future is to build an event marketing strategy template.
+This gives you easy access to the basic steps you need to follow for planning an event.
+Write one for live, hybrid, or online events to simplify your process and elevate your event marketing strategy

 1. Design an event website or landing page